sergiocollado/potpourri/notes_kubernetes.md

  - DaemonSets
  - Jobs

-A ReplicaSet controller ensures that a population of Pods, all identical, are running at the same time.
-Deployments let you do declarative updates to ReplicaSets and Pods.
-In fact, Deployments manage their own ReplicaSets to achieve the declarative goals you prescribe, so you will most commonly work with Deployment objects.
-Deployments let you create, update, roll back, and scale Pods, using ReplicaSets as needed to do so.
-For example, when you perform a rolling upgrade of a Deployment, the Deployment object creates a second ReplicaSet, and then increases the number of Pods in the new ReplicaSet as it decreases the number of Pods in its original ReplicaSet.
-Deployments are better suited to state-less applications like web front-end.

-Replication Controllers perform a similar role to the combination of ReplicaSets and Deployments, but their use is no longer recommended.
-Because Deployments provide a helpful "front end" to ReplicaSets.
-In the need to deploy applications that maintain local state, StatefulSet is a better option.
-A StatefulSet is similar to a Deployment in that the Pods use the same container spec.
-The Pods created through Deployment are not given persistent identities, however; by contrast, Pods created using StatefulSet have unique persistent identities with stable network identity and persistent disk storage.
-So for persistent storage, the StatefulSet is the best option, defining a network storage.
-If you need to run certain Pods on all the nodes within the cluster or on a selection of nodes, use DaemonSet.
-DaemonSet ensures that a specific Pod is always running on all or some subset of the nodes.
-If new nodes are added, DaemonSet will automatically set up Pods in those nodes with the required specification.
-The word "daemon" is a computer science term meaning a non-interactive process that provides useful services to other processes in the background.
-A Kubernetes cluster might use a DaemonSet to ensure that a logging agent like fluentd is running on all nodes in the cluster.
-DeamonSets are useful, if you want to have logging and auditing processes in all the nodes of your cluster.
-The Job controller creates one or more Pods required to run a task.
-When the task is completed, Job will then terminate all those Pods.
-A related controller is CronJob, which runs Pods on a time-based schedule.
-Jobs run a task up to its completion, rather than a desired state.

 ### Labels

 Labels are pairs of key and value identifiers.
 Labels are used to identify and select objects.
 So Labels do not provide uniqueness.
 Controllers use labels to group togethers in a set decoupled objects, intead fo idetifing them by names.